 (The 32-bit version installs by default to C:\Program Files (x86)\Scrivener on administrator accounts; the 64-bit version installs to C:\Program Files\Scrivener.
 Please be sure to uninstall previous betas before installing Beta 30.
 If you wish, your program preferences can be saved first via the "Manage..." button in File > Options, then reloaded after the fresh installation.
 Bear in mind that changes between betas may affect restoring settings, and if you are experiencing oddities, please try resetting to the defaults.)

-This beta will run through 15 December 2018.
-New betas will be posted here; please check Help > About Scrivener to ensure you are using the most recent version.
+This beta expires end of December 2019.
+New interim betas will be posted here; please check Help > About Scrivener to ensure you are using the most recent version.
 You can subscribe to this topic to get notifications when new betas are released.

 You can also use Help > Check for Updates in beta releases to download the latest beta.

 - Scrivener 3 requires Windows 7 or above with .NET v4.6.2 or higher.